ImageMagick/Usage-Markdown/basics/index.md

 #### `-duplicate {count}[,{index_range}]` {#duplicate}

-You can use "`-duplicate`" to generate a extra copies (clones) of an image, from the current image list (added IM v6.6.8-7).
+You can use "`-duplicate`" to generate extra copies (clones) of an image, from the current image list (added IM v6.6.8-7).
 The new images are added to the end of the list.
 Unlike the previous (and older) [Clone Operator](#clone) it does not require the use of parenthesis.
 For example to make N extra copies an image (to a total on N+1) you can do this...